K\"ohler's Conjecture on Hecke Theta Series of Weight One: Köhler's conjecture

 \item In Köhler's original formulation, there was an additional item (1) in \eqref{thm:conj:B}, which we removed as it need not always hold because our computation of the images of Galois representations shows that the characters can have arbitrarily large order.

 \item If $\xi$ is not primitive, the implication \eqref{thm:conj:B} $\Rightarrow$ \eqref{thm:conj:A} need not hold.

 To construct a counter example, let $\tilde{\xi}$ be a primitive Dirichlet character satisfying both conditions of~\eqref{thm:conj:B}.
 By the proved equivalence in the primitive case, we obtain quadratic fields $K'$, $K''$ and primitive Dirichlet characters $\tilde{\xi}'$, $\tilde{\xi}''$ for which \eqref{thm:conj:A} holds.
 We take $p$ to be a prime coprime to the conductor that is split in~$K$, but inert in~$K'$.
-The latter condition implies that the $a_p$-coefficient of $\Theta_1(K,\tilde{\xi},z)$ equals~$0$, and the same holds true for $\Theta_1(K',\xi',z)$ for any Dirichlet character $\xi'$ with primitive character $\tilde{\xi}'$.
+The latter condition implies that the $a_p$-coefficient of $\Theta_1(K',\tilde{\xi}',z)$ equals~$0$, and the same holds true for $\Theta_1(K',\xi',z)$ for any Dirichlet character $\xi'$ with primitive character $\tilde{\xi}'$.
 For a counter example, it thus suffices to choose a modulus $\fm$ for~$K$ containing exactly one of the two primes of~$K$ above~$p$ because then $a_p(\Theta_1(K,\xi,z)) = \xi(\sigma(\fp)) \neq 0$.

-\item The previous item might suggest that one should ask condition (3) in \eqref{thm:conj:B} for all primes~$\fp$, and not only those coprime to the norm of~$\fp$.
+\item The previous item might suggest that one should ask condition (3) in \eqref{thm:conj:B} for all primes~$\fp$, and not only those coprime to the modulus of~$\xi$.
 However, this condition is not implied by \eqref{thm:conj:A}.

 The reason is the following.
 Let $\tilde{\xi}$ be a primitive Dirichlet character for~$K$ of conductor~$\ff$ satisfying all equivalent conditions of Theorem~\ref{thm:conj} and let $p$ be a prime which is coprime to~$\ff$, split in $K$ and inert in~$K'$.
 If we now let $\xi$ be the non-primitive Dirichlet character obtained from $\tilde{\xi}$ by defining it on the modulus $\fm = \ff \fp$, where $\fp$ is one of the primes of~$K$ above~$p$, then $a_p(\Theta_1(K,\xi,z))=\xi(\sigma(\fp)) \neq 0$, whereas for every choice of Dirichlet character $\xi'$ on~$K'$ we have $a_p(\Theta_1(K',\xi',z))=0$.